White Fang: Reception

 Upon its release, White Fang was an immediate success worldwide, and became especially popular among younger readers.
 Robert Greenwood called White Fang "one of London's most interesting and ambitious works."
 Virginia Crane claims that the novel is "generally regarded as artistically inferior to its companion piece [The Call of the Wild], but [that it] helped establish London as a popular American literary figure".

 Shortly after the book's publication, London became a target in what would later be called the nature fakers controversy, a literary debate highlighting the conflict between science and sentiment in popular nature writing.
 President Theodore Roosevelt, who first spoke out against the "sham naturalists" in 1907, specifically named London as one of the so-called "nature fakers".
 Citing an example from White Fang, Roosevelt referred to the fight between the bulldog and the wolfdog "the very sublimity of absurdity."
 London only responded to the criticism after the controversy had ended.
 In a 1908 essay entitled "The Other Animals", he wrote:

 Adaptations

-The novel has been adapted into numerous pictures and sequels, animated specials, as well as an audiobook format.
+The novel has been adapted into numerous motion pictures and sequels, animated specials, and an audiobook format.

 A television series, White Fang, was filmed in Arrowtown, New Zealand, in 1993.